OpenData-tu/documentation/07-Database.md

 Checking our requirements Elastic Search fulfilled all of them.
 The reasons why we decided to use Elastic Search even before we went to deep into other databases were as follows:
 - native support for geo spatial searches (see https://www.elastic.co/blog/lucene-points-6.0)
-- group members allready knew Elastic Search, unlike all other NoSQL databases
+- group members already knew Elastic Search, unlike all other NoSQL databases
 - extremely well documented
 - very high development pace from the company who develops it

-Considering we had no real database expert in our team, the fact that group members already had practical experience with Slastic Search was a very important point for us.
+Considering we had no real database expert in our team, the fact that group members already had practical experience with Elastic Search was a very important point for us.

 ### Special look at Cassandra

-After a few tests and an overview of the documentation, it was clear that cassandra had two shortcommings reagarding our project.
+After a few tests and an overview of the documentation, it was clear that Cassandra had two shortcomings regarding our project.
-1. The documentation seams to have quite a few gabs. (see http://cassandra.apache.org/doc/latest/architecture/overview.html and http://cassandra.apache.org/doc/latest/architecture/dynamo.html)
+1. The documentation seems to have quite a few gabs. (see http://cassandra.apache.org/doc/latest/architecture/overview.html and http://cassandra.apache.org/doc/latest/architecture/dynamo.html)
 2. there is no native support for spatial geo data

 ## Implementation Details Database

 ### Intro to Elasticsearch